Femme Fatale Tour: Commercial reception

 Groupon and Travelzoo offered discounted tickets for the shows in London, Manchester and Birmingham.
 Rene Freling from Travelzoo explained that "promoters are thinking, instead of shows being 90% sold out, they'd rather have it full and promote it to a wider audience."
 238 tickets were sold through Groupon within minutes of the offer, and 5,000 tickets were sold for the UK shows by the time the offer expired.
 The move divided opinions in the music industry of the United Kingdom: festival organizer Melvin Benn said that discounted tickets work "particularly well for an awful lot of concerts.
 It's definitely emerging.
 In tough economic times people will look at varying ways of pricing their tickets."
 Independent promoter John Rostrum called it "very short-term" and "incredibly damaging for shows because in the future when a show goes on sale people will sit back and go, 'I won't buy until the week before'".
 The October 30, 2011 concert in Birmingham was her first in the English Midlands since The Onyx Hotel Tour in 2004.
 A week before the show, the venue's box office told the Leicester Mercury that the concert was "probably about half-full.
 There's good availability".
+It was revealed by Spears through her Twitter account that 80,000 people attended her free concert in the Plaza de la República, Mexico, on December 4, 2011.

 In December 2011, the Femme Fatale Tour was number 19 on Billboard's Top 25 Tours of 2011.
 The magazine counted for 39 of the tour's dates (14 of which were sold out) with an overall gross of $37.1 million and 396,000 tickets sold.
-In the North America, the tour was the fourteenth highest-grossing tour 2011, with $38.3 million in ticket sales and 423,017 people attending at an average of 9,196 per show.
+According to Pollstar, in North America, the tour was the fourteenth highest-grossing tour of 2011, with $38.3 million in ticket sales and 423,017 people attending at an average of 9,196 per show.
 Worldwide, the Femme Fatale Tour was the eleventh highest-grossing tour of 2011, with a gross of $68.7 million.
 697,957 fans attended the shows worldwide, with an average attendance of 8,724, paying an average of $98.43.